rpcme/afr-workshop-cc3220sf/Lab3.md

    ```c
    static void prvTempSensorReaderTask( void * pvParameters );
    ```
 5. Add the structure definitions.
 There are two structures that need to be defined.
 One is for the Task parameter and the other is for managing sensor data.
-This can be placed under the ```xSemaphore``` declaration.
+This can be placed under the ```xI2C``` declaration.

    ```c